onkardahale/CoWinBot/README.md

-# CoWinApp
+# CoWinBot

-CoWinApp checks availablity of vaccination slots for given Pincode, minimum age limit and date.
+CoWinBot checks availablity of vaccination slots for given Pincode, minimum age limit and date.
 It pulls a list of centers with available slots in JSON format and outputs the list in a tabular format.

 The CoWin API has blocked scripts but CoWinApp handles that by spoofing User-Agent header.